RoshnaVakkeel/Chem_Around_Us/README.md

     - Function with the largest signature take 2 arguments, while the median is 1.
     - Largest function has 17 statements in it, while the median is 3.
     - The most complex function has a cyclomatic complexity value of 4 while the median is 1.
+    - <strong>There are no errors or warnings.</strong>
     - According to the report, there is One unused variable "scoreCalc".
-I tried to change it but ue to the complexity of function, I couldn't fix it.
+It is actually a function name that I introduced.
+I found information that instead of defining a onclick function in index.html, one should add a event Listener in script.js instead.
+The scoreCalc function runs on 4 different buttons.
+I tried to change it and try, but due to its complexity, I couldn't fix it.

 <h2 id="performance">PERFORMANCE </h2>